Tao Yuanming: Names

 The names Yuanliang (元亮), Shenming (深明), and Quanming (泉明) are all associated with Tao Yuanming.
-Some of this confusion results from a naming taboo during the Tang dynasty, specifically that the characters for an emperor's name were impermissible to use either to write or even to casually pronounce.
-This taboo required the substitution of similar characters or words in order to avoid this prohibition.
+Some of this results from a naming taboo during the Tang dynasty, specifically that the characters for an emperor's name were impermissible to use either to write or even to casually pronounce.
+This taboo required the substitution of similar characters or words.
 As the "High Founder" of the Tang dynasty (posthumously titled Emperor Gaozu of Tang) had the personal name Li Yuan, the yuan (渊) character became taboo.
-So, since this was the same as the yuan in Yuanming, various authors substituted the synonymous shen (深) for yuan—both referring to "depths".
+Since this was the same as the yuan in Yuanming, various authors substituted the synonymous shen (深) for yuan—both referring to "depths".

 Life

 Ancestry

-Tao Yuanming's great-grandfather was the eminent Jin dynasty general and governor, Tao Kan (259–334).
-His grandfather and father also both served as government officials, rising to the level of county governor.
-However, the family circumstances into which Tao Yuanming was born were only those of moderate poverty and lack of much political influence.
-Family circumstances included the death of his father when he was eight years old.
+Tao Yuanming's great-grandfather was the eminent Jin dynasty general and governor Tao Kan (259–334).
+His grandfather and father both served as government officials, rising to the level of county governor.
+But the family circumstances into which Tao Yuanming was born were moderate poverty and lack of much political influence.
+His father died when he was eight years old.